 Things to Consider When Planning a Deck

-Consider whether or not your deck will include features such as outdoor seating and dining areas, an outdoor kitchen, outdoor heaters, or a gas fireplace/fire pit.
+• Consider whether your deck will include features such as outdoor seating and dining areas, an outdoor kitchen and outdoor heating.

-Finally, consider family members, pets and children and the associated safety and accessibility concerns of each.
-Your deck may be a wonderful place to practice universal design.
+• Consider family members, pets and children and the associated safety and accessibility concerns of each.

 For more on designing and building different types of decks, see Design and Build a Deck.